CPEng Australia

 Assign Industry Reviewers

 Further, candidates need to create and assign their reviewers.
-The reviewers need to be chartered members of Engineers Australia or an engineering team member with more than seven years of engineering experience.
+The reviewers must be chartered members of Engineers Australia or engineering team members with more than 7 years of engineering experience.
 The reviewers must know the candidate and the work they have done.
 They must have the same area of practice as the candidate.

 Enrol for the Chartered Engineers Australia Assessment